sourcing-101

 AQL: The Numbers You Need

 AQL (Acceptable Quality Level) is the global standard for sampling inspection.
-The essentials:
+Here are the essentials.

 See the full comparison table in our China Sourcing 101 guide.

 In plain terms: For a 5,000-unit order, you randomly inspect 200 pieces.
-If you find more than 10 major defects or 14 minor defects, the lot fails.
+Find more than 10 major defects or 14 minor defects, and the lot fails.

 Classifying Defects